 Digital Twin as a key component in Smart Environments

-- Participation in a project course with one Summer School divided into two parts (3 weeks in July at HTW and 3 Weeks in February at UTS) and distance working format in between (August until mid September - Holiday; mid September until end of November self organized project work; December until January - Break)
+- Participation in a project course with one Summer School divided into two parts (3 weeks in February at UTS and 3 Weeks in July at HTW Berlin) and distance working format in between (end of February until end of March - Holiday; April until June self-organised project work)

-- Practice-oriented learning with highly qualified professors and partners of industry (HTW/UTS/SUT)
+- Practice-oriented learning with highly qualified professors and industry partners (HTW/UTS/Swinburne University of Technology)